 In “Cold War”, she and the Doctor are in quite a bit of trouble, so she tries to put on a brave face and have faith in his plan, but she’s more scared than she lets on – she’s still very green as a heroine, after all.
 “Cold War” is also the point where Clara starts to realize that traveling in the TARDIS won’t always be fun and games, when she stumbles upon two freshly mutilated corpses – two people Skaldak recently murdered – and she’s quite rightly mortified by the gory sight.
 However, she still manages to help save the day, by using what she’s learned to appeal to Skaldak’s better nature and buy them all some time for a third party to step in, before either Skaldak or the Doctor make a decision that they can never take back.

 Captain Zhukov (Liam Cunningham), the leader of a scientific expedition to the Arctic circle by the Soviet military, is shown to have a fair amount of layers.
-He’s a grizzled, patriotic man who’s not afraid to get violent to defend his country or his crew.
+He’s a tough, grizzled, patriotic man who’s not afraid to get violent to defend his country or his crew.
 He loses his temper with the Doctor several times, when he suspects the time lord is holding out on him or putting them all in danger.
-But despite his faults, he does try to be a sensible and level-headed leader.
+But despite his faults, he does try to be a sensible and level-headed leader, because he obviously cares about all the men serving under him, and he has a good sense of humor, which makes him approachable.
 While he does his duty for his country, he understands full well that there’s no such thing as a good war.
 He doesn’t want a ton of unnecessary bloodshed to happen, and he certainly doesn’t want to be the one responsible for kick-starting the end of the world.

 When it becomes increasingly obvious that the humans are in way over their heads, and the Doctor is telling the truth about everything, Zhukov does take his advice into account so he can try to protect his crew and do what’s best for everyone onboard the ship.
 It’s easy to see why he’s the one in charge, instead of his lunatic of a first mate.
-Throughout the hour, Zhukov’s prejudices are challenged, and he comes to see the importance of recognizing Skaldak as an equal, an enemy soldier with a keen amount of intellect, instead of a mindless beast.
+Throughout the hour, Zhukov’s prejudices are challenged, and he comes to see the importance of recognizing Skaldak as an equal – an enemy soldier with a keen amount of intellect – instead of thinking he’s a mindless beast.
 He also starts to realize that he and his crew might not survive this skirmish – in which case, they need to focus on saving their world.
-The Doctor and Zhukov do manage to find some common once they team up and work together to stop Skaldak’s plans.
+After some initial arguments, the Doctor and Zhukov do manage to find some common once they team up and work together to stop Skaldak’s plans.
 It’s not uncommon for military leaders to be portrayed as belligerent, gun-toting idiots in Doctor Who, so they can act as foils to the Doctor’s own personal ideology: so easily the most interesting type of soldier you can pair the Doctor up with is someone who’s fighting to stop a war.